Archive-42/redux-docs/md-docs/part-5-async-logic.md

 <span class="token plain"> </span><span class="token comment" style="color: #c6cad2">// omit rendering logic</span><span class="token plain"></span>

-<span class="token plain"></span><span class="token punctuation" style="color: #f8f8f2">}</span>

-Copy

-We can add a loading status enum field as a React `useState` hook, similar to how we're tracking loading state in `postsSlice` for fetching posts.
+<span class="token plain"></span><span class="token punctuation" style="color: #f8f8f2">}</span>We can add a loading status enum field as a React `useState` hook, similar to how we're tracking loading state in `postsSlice` for fetching posts.
 In this case, we just want to know if the request is in progress or not.

 When we call `dispatch(addNewPost())`, the async thunk returns a `Promise` from `dispatch`.
 We can `await` that promise here to know when the thunk has finished its request.
 But, we don't yet know if that request succeeded or failed.